sgminer-dev/sgminer/doc/FAQ.md

 If you had built sgminer yourself, then you do not have a virus on your computer.
 Complain to your antivirus software company..

-Q: Can you modify the display to include more of one thing in the output and less of another, or can you change the quiet mode or can you add yet another output mode?
-A: Everyone will always have their own view of what's important to monitor.
-The shipped NCurses TUI is intentionally ascetic, and is only provided as a fallback.
-It is recomended to use an API client if you want to customise the display.

 Q: GUI version?
 A: No. The API makes it possible for someone else to write one though.